Aymane27-Rio/Nodejs-DevSecOps/README.md

 # Simple NodeJs Repo

-Simple node.js app that servers  "Welcome to CLOUD ASEEM  & Credit with Thanks to - A Monk in Cloud"
+Simple node.js app that tests if a website is functioning properly

 ## Step 1: Install NodeJS and NPM using nvm
 Install node version manager (nvm) by typing the following at the command line interface.